csteel/menu-local-menu/README.md

 ## Testing

-### Default menu
+### Web menu

-type "menu" in a terminal
+By default the web menu is displayed.
+You can test by running "menu" in a terminal session

 ```shell
 menu
 ```

 This should launch a new firefox instance and display an index of local-help.
-By default is displays a link to the **about** README.md that is converted to html.
+By default this displays a link to the **about** README.md which is in turn converted to html using js.

 ### Terminal menu